Kristina01111000/brandingclassnotes/README.md

 reliability
 ease of use -> want making a site for them to be as easy as it can be for them

+how to translate core values?
+- visual design language - colors, font, images, etc
+- tone of voice in writing
+- content / conversations - response to comments,
+- policies & programs